-Components made of this material are now found in a wide range of devices, including cell phones, optical modulators, and frequency converters.
-However, unlike silicon, which is easy to etch, lithium niobate is not amenable to chemical etching, a technique used in the silicon-based industry to produce nanometer-sized structures like waveguides.
+Components made of this material are now found in a wide range of devices, including cellphones, optical modulators, and frequency converters.
+However, unlike silicon, which is easy to etch, lithium niobate is not amenable to chemical etching, a technique used in the silicon-based industry to produce nanometer-size structures like waveguides.

-Other techniques used to create waveguides, such as ion-diffusion and proton-exchange, were unsuitable for lithium niobate because they resulted in a low optical-index contrast between the waveguide and the bulk material.
-A high optical-index contrast is important to allow the propagation of light through the waveguides etched in lithium niobate because this would allow to fully exploit the optical properties of the material.
+Other techniques used to create waveguides, such as ion diffusion and proton exchange, were unsuitable for lithium niobate because they resulted in a low optical-index contrast between the waveguide and the bulk material.
+A high optical-index contrast is important to allow the propagation of light through the waveguides etched in lithium niobate because this would allow manufacturers to fully exploit the optical properties of the material.